Cancer of the larynx

 Recovery

-If you've had some or all of your larynx removed (laryngectomy), it's likely that you'll need to spend one or two days in an intensive care unit until you've recovered.
+If you've had some or all of your larynx removed (laryngectomy), it's likely that you'll need to spend 1 or 2 days in an intensive care unit until you have recovered.

 This means it's likely that you will need.to use different ways to communicate, such as using pen and paper, during the first few weeks or months after surgery.